-Place the breast on the hottest part of the grill and don't touch them for about 2 - 3 minutes.
+- Place the breast on the hottest part of the grill and don't touch them for about 2 - 3 minutes.
+People always ask us how long to grill chicken.
+The answer has a lot of variables, but the chicken will actually tell you.
 As shown in the photo below, you can actually tell that the chicken breast is cooking through, they will get more and more opaque as they cook.
+Wait until the opaqueness is showing through to the middle of the chicken and then it is time to flip.
 If you try to flip them too quickly, they will stick to the grill.

 See, we told you this was easy!
 You can even keep a bag of frozen, boneless and skinless breasts in the freezer for last minute meal options.
 Remember, not everyone loves steak (I know, weird right?) so it’s always good to keep some frozen chickn breasts around to throw on the grill so those folks have something to enjoy.
 Try them with some greek seasoning, they’ll be delicious!
 Pick up a VillaWare Pizza Grill and use this chicken recipe as the filler to some killer grilled quesadillas.